A clustering theorem in fractional Sobolev spaces

 \section{Special cases}

 In this section we consider two special cases, respectively, $u\in W^{1,p}(Q_r(x_0))$ ($p\ge 1$) and $u\in BV(Q_r(x_0))$, previously studied in the literature.
-Such cases can be reduced to our framework by means of convenient inequalities, inspired by the embedding results introduced in the celebrated paper \cite{BBM} (see also \cite{P} for more general versions of such results).
+Such cases can be reduced to our framework by means of convenient interpolation inequalities (see \cite{BBM,P}), for which we present direct proofs.
 2pt

 We begin with the case $W^{1,p}$, setting for all open $\Omega$ and all $u\in W^{1,p}(\Omega)$

 The following result is equivalent to \cite[Proposition A.1]{DV} ($p>1$) and \cite{DGV} ($p=1$):

 \begin{corollary} Let $p\ge 1$, $x_0\in\R^N$, $r>0$ be given, and let $u\in W^{1,p}(Q_r(x_0))$, $c>0$ satisfy $(a)$ and \begin{itemize}[leftmargin=1cm] \item[$(b')$] $\|\nabla u\|_{p,Q_r(x_0)} \le \gamma' c r^\frac{N-p}{p}$ ($\gamma'>0$). \end{itemize} Then, the conclusion of Theorem \ref{main} holds. \end{corollary} \begin{proof} In view of Theorem \ref{main}, we only need to show that $u\in W^{s,p}(Q_r(x_0))$ satisfies $(b)$, with a possibly different $\gamma>0$ independent of $u$.
 Without loss of generality we may assume $x_0=0$.
 2pt